Licensed Clinical Therapist Job Description

-The field of clinical therapy is diverse and includes many specialties, such as marriage and family therapy, mental health counseling and addictions counseling.
-Regardless of the specialty, these professionals help patients cope with behavioral, mental and emotional problems that interfere with their daily lives.
-Licensed clinical therapists can work in mental health facilities, schools and government-run centers.
+The field of clinical therapy is diverse and includes many specialties, such as teen therapy, marriage and family therapy, mental health counseling, and addictions counseling.
+Regardless of the specialty, these professionals help patients cope with behavioral, mental, and emotional problems that interfere with their daily lives.
+Licensed clinical therapists can work in mental health facilities, schools, and government-run centers.
 Besides running one-on-one or group counseling sessions, they organize treatment programs and may refer serious cases to medical professionals.
 Stress is often involved when working with individuals who have mental or emotional issues.

 |Degree Level||Master's degree is required|

 |Licensure and Certification||Licensure is required|

 |Key Skills||Active listening, speaking, social perception, service orientation, complex problem solving, writing, monitoring, judgment and decision making skills; accounting, medical, spreadsheet and word processing software|

 |Salary (2018)||$44,630 (median annual salary for substance abuse, behavioral disorder, and mental health counselors)|

 Sources: U.S. Bureau of Labor Statistics, O*Net Online